PhilipMay/smart-prom-next/README.md

 ## docker-compose Example

-Below is an example of a complete minimal file, how smart-prom-next can be used with [docker-compose](https://docs.docker.com/compose/):
+Below is an example of a complete minimal `docker-compose.yml`, how smart-prom-next can be used with [docker-compose](https://docs.docker.com/compose/):

 ```yaml
 version: "3.0"